ExpediaGroup/styx/docs/user-guide/admin-interface.md

 * `Threads` - a stack trace dump from all threads.

-* `Current Request` - shows all HTTP requests inside styx and the stack trace for each request, if the request is in WAITING_FOR_RESPONSE state then the stack trace will not be available.
+* `Current Request` - shows the state of proxied HTTP requests inside Styx.
+A stack trace is shown if the request is being processed in the interceptor pipeline.

 All endpoints are available from the admin menu: